 Before you start

 Claudio is a tool you run on your own computer.
-To use it, you need three things: an account on GitHub (where your code lives), an account on Anthropic (which gives Claudio its intelligence), and a small set of programs installed on your machine.
+To use it, you need three things: an account on GitHub (where your code lives), an account with a model provider of your choice — Claude, ChatGPT, OpenRouter, or any other supported provider (this is what gives Claudio its intelligence) — and a small set of programs installed on your machine.
 We will set all three up together.

 If a step uses a word you don't know — "terminal", "package manager", "global install" — keep reading.
 Each one is explained the first time it appears.
 Take your time.
 The whole walkthrough takes about 30–45 minutes the first time, and from then on you only ever type one command to run Claudio.